castle-engine/castle-radiance-transfer/README.md

 Implementation of Precomputed Radiance Transfer in Castle Game Engine.
 It's a technique for dynamic shading providing soft shadows.

-Run the main project, radiance_transfer, to see the result.

-There are also 2 helper applcations:
+Applications:

+- `radiance_transfer/` contains the main application that renders using Precomputed Radiance Transfer.

-- precompute/ contains the application to precompute radiance transfer.
-  Process your model using it, before displaying.
+- `precompute/` contains the application to precompute radiance transfer.
+Pre-process your models with this application, before displaying.

-- visualize_spherical_harmonics/ allows to better understand Spherical Harmonics, which are important piece of Radiance Transfer.
+- `visualize_spherical_harmonics/` allows to better understand Spherical Harmonics, which are important an piece of Radiance Transfer.
 They allow to express a function mapping 3D angle -> float (like a light intensity received at 3D position) efficiently, as a small array of floats.

 Using [Castle Game Engine](https://castle-engine.io/).